fanoframework/fanoframework.github.io/tutorials/hello-world-application/index.md

 - `src` directory will store our application source codes.
 - `tools` directory will store helper shell scripts.
 - `public` directory is our application document root which will contains any public assets accessible from client such CSS and JavaScript files.
 - `vendor/fano` directory will contains Fano Framework source code.
+This will be created automatically when we setup Fano Framework as git submodule.

 In this tutorial, it is assumed that absolute path of project directory is